Barath-Kannan/SignalsAndSlots/readme.md

     //Default constructor
     BSignals::Signal<T1,T2,T...,TN> signalA; // T1..TN are the types required by emission

-Full thread safety is disabled by default for performance reasons.
+- Full thread safety is disabled by default for performance reasons

-Interleaved emissions are always thread safe.
+- Interleaved emissions are always thread safe

-Interleaved connects/disconnects always are thread safe.
+- Interleaved connects/disconnects always are thread safe

-Interleaved connect/disconnect with emissions are not thread safe - if you cannot make guarantees that the 2 will not be interleaved, enable thread safety using the constructor:
+- Interleaved connect/disconnect with emissions are not thread safe

+If you cannot make guarantees that the emission and connection/disconnection will not be interleaved, enable thread safety using the constructor:

     BSignals::Signal<T1,T2,T...,TN> signalB(true);